-6. Make recommendations to the Northern To make recommendations where appropriate 0.
-Ireland Executive in order to inform future that influence the Programme for Government.
-Programme for Government priorities and commitments through to 2021.
+4. Make recommendations to the To make recommendations where т.
+Northern Ireland Executive in order appropriate that influence the to inform future Programme for Programme for Government and to Government priorities and inform the implementation of the commitments through to 2023.
+Executive's Programme.

-The Commission made three new recommendations in its Fourth Report on progress towards ending paramilitary activity and provided an update on the actions taken regarding previous recommendations - where necessary it highlighted areas for further work.
+The Commission made six recommendations in its Fifth Report on progress towards ending paramilitary activity and provided an update on the actions taken regarding previous recommendations - where necessary it highlighted areas for further work.
 These recommendations were:

-"1.
-A process for paramilitary Group Transition
+1. A Process for Paramilitary Group Transition